harshbg/secondbrainai/README.md

 ## 🚧 Status

-This project is currently in development.
-New features like direct export to Word and integration with other knowledge management tools are planned.
+This project is currently in its initial development phase.
+Future improvements will include agentic workflows, more efficient knowledge retrieval, and new innovations in AI.
+Features like direct export to Word and integration with other knowledge management tools are also planned for future updates.
+Stay tuned as I continue to enhance and expand the functionality!

 ---